isomerpages/sndgo-careers/_tech-careers/geospatial.md

 ### **Geospatial**

-<p>Model, simulate and analyse the urban environment.
+Model, simulate and analyse the urban environment.
 Plan and manage city operations effectively.
-Visualise and experiment with assets digitally.</p>
+Visualise and experiment with assets digitally.<br><br>

-<p>Beyond the display of information on a map, geospatial information and technology enables government and businesses to analyse patterns and generate insights to make more informed decisions and execute seamless operations.
-In addition, Geospatial information and technology is essential to our daily lives, driving everyday applications such as private hire, food delivery, and navigation. </p>
+Beyond the display of information on a map, geospatial information and technology enables government and businesses to analyse patterns and generate insights to make more informed decisions and execute seamless operations.
+In addition, Geospatial information and technology is essential to our daily lives, driving everyday applications such as private hire, food delivery, and navigation. <br><br>
 Geospatial is multi-faceted, encompassing the areas of: Mapping and Remote Sensing, Geospatial Data and Database Management, Geospatial Information System (GIS) Design, Development and Management, and Geospatial Modelling and Analysis.
 When you choose a career as a Geospatial Engineer, you embark on a journey of discovery and change.<br><br>
 The deep expertise you develop will drive Singapore’s digital transformation into a Smart Nation.

 ### **Hear from our tech talents**